 Was the incident in an open, visible place to others?
-If so was it observed?
+If so, was it observed?
 If not, is more supervision required within this particular area?

-What was the explanation by all children involved of what occurred?
+What Was the Explanation by all Children Involved of What Occurred?

-Can each of the young people give the same explanation of the incident and also what is the effect on the young people involved?
+Can each of the children give the same explanation of the incident and also what is the effect on the children involved?
 Is the incident seen to be bullying for example, in which case regular and repetitive?
-Is the version of one young person different from another and why?
+Is the version of one child different from another and why?

-What is each of the children's own understanding of what occurred?
+What is Each of the Children's Own Understanding of What Occurred?

-Do the young people know/understand what they are doing?
-E.g. do they have knowledge of body parts, of privacy and that it is inappropriate to touch?
-Is the young person's explanation in relation to something they may have heard or been 15 learning about that has prompted the behaviour?
+Do the children know/understand what they are doing?
+E.g., do they have knowledge of body parts, of privacy and that it is inappropriate to touch?
+Is the child's explanation in relation to something they may have heard or been learning about that has prompted the behaviour?
 Is the behaviour deliberate and contrived?
-Does the young person have understanding of the impact of their behaviour on the other person?
+Does the child have understanding of the impact of their behaviour on the other child?

 In dealing with an incident of this nature the answers are not always clear cut.
-If you are concerned or unsure as to whether or not there is any risk involved, please seek advice from Children's Services Social Care.
+If school are concerned or unsure as to whether or not there is any risk involved, advice will be sought immediately from Local Authority Children's Social Care.